EoinDavey/tsPEG/README.md

 ![Example 1](assets/example1.png)

-As you can see we get `null` error for 'Hello World', and 'Hello Mars', this means the match was successful.
-But when we try 'Hello Jupiter' we get an error object, and it lists the location of the error, and the expected matches at that location, namely 'Mars' or 'World'.
+As you can see we get no errors for 'Hello World', and 'Hello Mars', this means the match was successful.
+But when we try 'Hello Jupiter' we get do get an error in the error list.
+It lists the location of the error, and the expected matches at that location, namely it expected to have a regex match for 'Mars' or 'World'.
 You can see more about errors in the [Syntax Error section.](#syntax-errors)

-Notably the `ast` field of the parse result is empty.
+Notably the `ast` field of the parse result is empty for 'Hello World' and 'Hello Mars', it only contains a `kind` field that tell us which rule was matched. ([See more on kinds](#kind-checking)).
 This is because we haven't told *tsPEG* what elements of the grammar we would like to be returned.
 When we write a rule definition, we can specify the fields we'd like to save in the AST by assigning them with an `=` sign.
 For example, say we want to match a string that's the sum of 2 numbers, e.g. "2+3", "123+456", we'd like to save both side of the sum in our AST, we can do this by writing a grammar like the following. *Note that we had to write '\\+' to escape the '+' symbol as the '+' symbol has special meaning in regex*.

 ```
 sum := left=num '\+' right=num